hpc/charliecloud/doc/ch-image_desc.rst

 with Docker where these variables miss upon *use*, except for certain cache-excluded variables that never cause misses, listed below.

-Like Docker, :code:`ch-grow` pre-defines the following proxy variables, which do not require an :code:`ARG` instruction.
+Like Docker, :code:`ch-image` pre-defines the following proxy variables, which do not require an :code:`ARG` instruction.
 However, they are available if the same-named environment variable is defined; :code:`--build-arg` is not required.
 Changes to these variables do not cause a cache miss.